yamagen/nihongo-no-oto/2025/2025-05-11_sasisuseso_en.md

 ### Poetic Density through Single-Hiragana Words

-Consider the famous _Kokinshū_ poem by Mibu no Tadamine:
+Consider the famous poem by Ono no Komachi:

-> _wa ga mi yo ni furu nagame se shi ma ni_
+> _hana no iro wa utsuri ni keri na itazura ni wa ga mi yo ni furu nagame se shi ma ni_

 Here, the one-character words _se_, _shi_, _ma_, and _ni_ follow in sequence, each fulfilling a grammatical role—auxiliary, conjunctive, case marking, etc. The compactness allows the poem's meaning to ride the wave of sound, creating multilayered resonance in the reader's mind.